-At first all the group was a small mailing list of around 20 people with an average bi-weekly meet attendance of 10-12.
+At first all the group was a small mailing list of around 20 people with an average bi-weekly meet consisted of ten to twelve attendees.
 Since then we have grown and changed.
 People have moved away, but many more have come.
-The group has been in several different venues around the metro, though we have been meeting at Perkins since 2004.
+The group has been in several different venues around the metro, though we have been meeting at the Minnetonka Perkins since 2004.

-In a matter of six years with little to no real advertisement other the word-of-mouth MNFurs has gone from a small group of close friends and associates with a weekly meeting number of less then a dozen people to 40-60 people in the same room every other Saturday night.
-We’ve gone from 20 to over 200 people on our mailing list, web-site forums, and LiveJournal community combined.
-For something that started as a small handful of people, MNFurs has become the largest furry community in Minnesota.
+In a matter of six years, with only the word-of-mouth advertising, MNFurs has gone from a small group of close friends and associates with a weekly meeting number of less then a dozen people to 40 to 60 people in the same room every other Saturday night.
+At the same time, we went from 20 to over 200 people on our mailing list, web-site forums, and LiveJournal community.
+For something that started as a handful of people, MNFurs has become the largest furry community in Minnesota.

-While the dinner meets are still the mainstay of the MNFurs group; we have held picnics, movie events, hotel parties, and other smaller events hosted by members in our community.
+While the dinner meets are still the mainstay of the MNFurs group.
+We hold picnics, movie events, hotel parties, and other smaller events hosted by members in our community.
 Our long-term vision is to build a sustainable resource for the whole of Minnesota.
 These resources include, but not limited to, helping groups inside and outside of the twin cities form meets and other events through knowledge transfer, matching talent needs, and potential seed funding.

 Within the local community we have a large amount of experience with putting on events, hotel negations, publications, and organizational skills.
 We’d like to be able to work with those within Minnesota to help see their events get off the ground in a successful way.
 By doing this we can help grow and improve our community.